How to Choose the Best Robo-Advisor for You

 There are both general and specialized robo-advisors on the market now, making it easy for everyone to find a robo-advisor that fits their specific needs and financial situation.
 Whether you’re a seasoned investor with a multimillion-dollar portfolio or a novice looking to start a retirement account with funds from your first full-time job, you are bound to find a robo that you can rely on.

 If there’s a robo-advisor out there for anyone, you might be wondering how to choose a robo-advisor.
-First ask yourself: what is your biggest need?
+First ask yourself: What is your most important financial management need?
 Are there any niche investing interests you have?
 For example:

-- If you’re looking for general money management, including budget tracking, you might check out Personal Capital, Mint, or Quicken—however, if you want the added benefits of a robo-advisor, you’ll need to look toward Personal Capital.
+• If you’re looking for general money management, including budget tracking, you might check out Personal Capital, Mint, or Quicken—however, if you want the added benefits of a robo-advisor, you’ll need to look toward Empower (formerly Personal Capital).

 Visit the robo selection wizard, answer 4 questions and get a robo-advisor recommendation.